Curating online: Our 'Envisioning Women's Places' exhibition

 Taking Stock of the situation

-Envisioning Women’s Places isn’t the first exhibition that the Museums and Special Collections team has had to develop online since the pandemic reached the UK, over a year ago.
+Envisioning Women’s Places isn’t the first exhibition that the University Collections team has had to develop online since the pandemic reached the UK, over a year ago.
 But the period of its curation was the first chance we had to really think about what, exactly, an online exhibition is, and how – or whether – we could create one to rival the joy and fascination of a physical exhibition.
 Luckily, we already had a dedicated online exhibition platform, Omeka, which we’d used as a digital archive for previous gallery exhibitions.
 So we knew we could do online exhibitions… in theory!

 By taking stock of the original aims of the Envisioning Women’s Places exhibition, which was developed by and curated with Áine Larkin, Senior Lecturer in French, Heidi Brevik-Zender, Associate Professor of French and Comparative Literature at the University of California, and Ashleigh Black, PhD student in Film and Visual Culture, we established what the aims and content of the online version would be.